You went crazy on a deal on carrots and bought way too many. How long do carrots last before they go bad and what’s the best way to store them?

 If you store carrots in the refrigerator, there are two options: you keep them dry or submerge them in water.

-The former means you put them loose in the veggie drawer or you poke some holes in the plastic bag so that the water can get out.
+The former means you put them loose in the veggie drawer or you poke some holes in the plastic bag so that the moisture can get out.

 For bonus points, you can wrap the carrots in paper towels that will absorb the moisture ([SOF][CM]).
 If you do that, check on the carrots every couple of days, and switch the paper towels if the current ones are wet.